Upcoming Music Biopics Coming Out In 2026 And Beyond

 Winds Of Change (Scorpions Biopic) - TBD

-With hits like “Winds of Change” and “Rock You Like a Hurricane,” Scorpions was one of the biggest rock bands of the 1980s, both in their native Germany and around the world.
-Well, now it appears as if the legendary outfit will be getting its own biopic.
+With hits like “Winds of Change” and “Rock You Like a Hurricane,” Scorpions quickly became one of the biggest rock bands of the 1980s, both in their native Germany and around the world.
+Now it appears as if the legendary outfit will be getting its own biopic.
 In June 2025, Deadline reported that Winds of Change, a biographical drama based on the European rockers, is in the works and will focus on their start in post-WWII Germany and eventual rise to become a massively successful and prolific group, selling millions of records.

 Britney Spears Biopic - TBD